ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 Literally _every_ non-functional programming language has side effects, and this applies in particular to CSS.
 And we as developers already know how to deal with it: scoping and modularization.

-By the way, if you doubt that CSS is a programming language, watch the great talk [CSS Algorithms](#https://www.youtube.com/watch?v=dxY5CdZNzsk) by Lara Schenck, or check out these amazing [14 Pure CSS Games](#https://freefrontend.com/css-games/).
+By the way, if you doubt that CSS is a programming language, watch the great talk on [CSS Algorithms](#https://www.youtube.com/watch?v=dxY5CdZNzsk) by Lara Schenck, or check out these amazing [14 Pure CSS Games](#https://freefrontend.com/css-games/).
 Whatever principles you know about programming languages apply to CSS as well.

 Component frameworks such as React, Vue, and Svelte make it easy to author our CSS in a modular way.
-Styles in Svelte are scoped by default, in Vue this is achieved by adding the _scoped_ keyboard to the style block, and with React you can use [CSS modules](https://github.com/css-modules/css-modules), for instance.
-This means that many of the alleged painpoints of unexpected class effects have already been dealt with.
+Styles in Svelte are scoped by default, in Vue, this is achieved by adding the _scoped_ keyboard to the style block, and with React you can use [CSS modules](https://github.com/css-modules/css-modules), for instance.
+This means that many of the alleged pain points of unexpected class effects have already been dealt with.
 And with these solutions, we can still write regular CSS and do not face any of the maintainability issues of Tailwind which we saw before.

 Also, Tailwind sometimes requires you to [write regular CSS](https://tailwindcss.com/docs adding-custom-styles) because of its limited features, but these classes could have unexpected side effects, too.
 Tailwind's marketing is inconsistent.

 ## Community

 This section is about the Tailwind community.
 Strictly speaking, nothing of this speaks against using Tailwind.
 Feel free to just ignore all these statements, and make up your own mind.
-But I wanted to include this here, since it also makes it quite clear that Tailwind users have almost nothing substantial to say against the disadvantages outlined above.
+But I wanted to include this here since it also makes it quite clear that Tailwind users have almost nothing substantial to say against the disadvantages outlined above.

 Oftentimes criticism about Tailwind is silenced by saying "When you don't like it, just don't use it".
 Imagine someone saying "I don't like cars because they pollute the environment" and the response is "When you don't like cars, don't drive them!".
-Clearly, this type of reasoning cannot refute any of the disadvantages of Tailwind &ndash; it is just a cheap way of ending the conversation.
+Clearly, this type of reasoning cannot refute any of the disadvantages of Tailwind.
+It is just a cheap way of ending the conversation.
 Ironically, the same people will tell you that this is the future of writing CSS.
 Now what?

 And in fact, it is not true either.
 When you work in a company where some engineering managers (or ill-informed developers) have decided to adopt Tailwind for the project, you have no choice (unless you quit the job).
 You are forced to use Tailwind.
 This will also become more common the more popular Tailwind becomes.
 (And keep in mind that popularity does not need to correlate with quality.)

 For example, in my team, every developer I talked with about Tailwind shares my concerns.
 But we cannot do anything about it.
 We have to use this framework, although we know how regular CSS could make our lives much easier.

 Another weird claim is that "Yeah Tailwind is ugly first, but you will get used to it!", which you can also find very prominently on the website.
-What is strange since there is no other technology which needs to make this excuse for marketing &ndash; or do I miss something?
+What is strange since there is no other technology which needs to make this excuse for marketing, or do I miss something?
 And also it is just not true.
 At least speaking of me, Tailwind did not lose any of its initial ugliness.

 But the most absurd claim I got several times is "You clearly haven't used Tailwind yet.
 You don't know what you are talking about!".
 Seriously, is there any web technology whose users argue like this?
 For me, this is a desperate attempt to defend a seriously flawed technology.
-And clearly all these defenses have literally nothing to do with Tailwind itself.
+And clearly, all these defenses have literally nothing to do with Tailwind itself.
 They are just cheap ad hominem attacks.

 What is also strange is that many Tailwind users admit that they do not like or even are not able to write regular CSS.
 They claim that Tailwind makes their life so much easier.
-This is really strange since CSS is a prerequisite for Tailwind.
+This is very strange since CSS is a prerequisite for Tailwind.
 The Tailwind docs also do not teach you CSS, you need to know it already.

 Someone argued that Tailwind is not an all-or-nothing thing.
 You can use its utility classes as much as you like, but use regular CSS for everything else.
 This sounds like a reasonable idea at first.
 But this worsens the problem of [Multiple Files][#multiple-files].
 It adds unnecessary complexity to your codebase since you always have to a) decide if your class should be written with Tailwind or with regular CSS, and b) look at two files (minimum) to understand how an element is styled.
-And this suggestion is something the Tailwind docs and its community clearly do not recommend at all.
+And this suggestion is something the Tailwind docs and its community do not recommend at all.
 They suggest that you should write all your styles with Tailwind, which also explains why limitations such as missing values have been clumsily solved with the [bracket syntax](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values).

 Some statements in the Tailwind Docs are also quite remarkable.
 The page on [Utility-First Fundamentals](https://tailwindcss.com/docs/utility-first) claims: